nicolabarban/sociogenomics2023/week4/lab4.md

 * Run association analysis with PLINK
 * Select independent SNPS
 * compute Principal Components Analysis in PLINK
-* Calculate IBS and relatedness
-* Run a GWAS in plink

 ## Part I .
 Managing files and directories.
 Let's have a look a the file.